 As the OCAA acknowledges that the goal of education is the total development of the individual (academic, personal, social, etc.); that an athlete's experience can and should contribute to the participant's education and personal development; that athletics is only part of the total development which cannot stand alone; and that each member institution has the right and responsibility to determine a standard of academic eligibility for its student athletes; the student athlete, to be eligible, shall have met the academic standards of their institution.
+Where OCAA and institutional academic eligibility requirements differ, the higher academic standard shall be applied to determine eligibility.

 In relation to academic standard, it shall be the responsibility of each member institution to declare its student eligible or ineligible for OCAA competition according to the decision and stated criteria of the institution.
 As per Bylaws, Item 1.5, Pg.
 45 each member's current academic policy outlining eligibility requirements of student athletes is on file with the Central Office.